ganelson/inform/README.md

 Finally, the "retrospective" directory holds ANSI C source and resources needed to build (some) previous versions of Inform 7.
 At present, this is only sketchily put together.

-Notes:

-1. The "webs" above are literate programs.
-This means they can either be "tangled" to executables, or "woven" to human-readable forms.
-The woven forms can [all be browsed here](docs/webs.html).
-They aim to be much easier to understand than raw source code found by spelunking through the repository.
-2. "InC" is a slight extension of ANSI C99.
-These extensions are handled by Inweb, which acts as a preprocessor.
-For more on InC, see the Inweb manual.

 ### Resources copied here from elsewhere